Our mission is to preserve and share the heritage of Manatee County's founding period (1840-1918).

 The funding received through the Manatee County Clerk's Office provides a modest operating budget for administrative support, regular maintenance, and educational programming, exhibits, and events that are produced for the public benefit.
 But that does not pay the full extent of all that we do here!

 The Manatee County Historical Commission, Inc. conducts fundraising to help further their mission of preserving Manatee County's pioneer history.
 The Historical Commission achieves this through advocacy, preservation, and education.
 Initiatives supported by MCHC include restoration efforts at the museum, care and maintenance of objects in the museum's collections, and educational programming, exhibits, and events.

 For example, the latest project spearheaded by MCHC is to save Old Cabbage Head.
 MCHC is applying to grants and raising money to build a cover over the 1913 locomotive and then hire a professional conservator to conserve the train.

 Our meetings are open to the public and guests are welcome.
 Meetings are typically held at noon, on the second Friday of each month, in the Wiggins Store building at Manatee Village Historical Park.

-For more information about the Manatee County Historical Commission contact Phaedra Carter at or call (941) 749-7165.
+For more information about the Manatee County Historical Commission or to receive an application to join, contact us via email at or call (941) 749-7165.